Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 ### Important firmware notes

-This firmware is designed to be a drop-in replacement.
+- This firmware is designed to be a drop-in replacement.
 It should work with the existing protocol, and not need any modifications on the Android OS, or other OSes.
 Previous iterations of the design did not aim for a drop-in replacement, but this has now been changed.

 ### Microcontroller

 The chip used for the cover display is: STM32L4R9AII6.

+The crate - [stm32-rs][]- has support for the aforementioned chip.

 This chip runs at 120Mhz clock speed, has 2Mbyte flash, and 640Kbyte RAM.
 It has a FPU.

 The cover display also has:

-- 4MB external RAM
+- 4MB external RAM (is this used?)
-- 32MB external flash.
+- 32MB external flash (currently used for CoDi resources)

-We must optimise as _much as possible_.
-A balance is required between size optimisations, and speed.
-A lot of this is dependent on the code itself.

 ### OS

-Ideally I'd like to do a microkernel RTOS.
-There's a slight performance loss with microkernels, due to context switching, and considering the clock speed of the STM32, a monolithic RTOS may well be more suitable.

-However, microkernels offer suitable performance, and good security.
-It may also be that using a microkernel is more power-efficient as well.

-Language for the RTOS should be Rust.
-C or Assembly may be required for certain low-level components.

-Taking the above into consideration, a microkernel would suit this firmware well.

-In terms of mapping the code into the memory regions that the cover display uses, Planet have very kindly provided me (@shymega) with details of the regions.

-I am not sure if I can share this on the repo yet, but I will query that.

-## Ideas

-- Serial baud rate to be increased?

-    ~~Currently, my suspicion about phone OS<-> CoDi communication is that the baud rate is limited.
-My presumption is that this is to ensure integrity.
-I would like to be certain that it _is_ the baud rate.
-Given the slowness of uploading new firmware, and camera/video lag, that would tie in.
-Whenever this is the case, remains to be seen.~~

-    ~~To ensure data integrity, my suggestion is to use simple checksums to ensure that communication is intact.
-I would personally only apply this to firmware updates, along with negotiating a slightly faster than current baud rate, to enhance speed and user satisfaction, whilst also maintaining integrity.~~

-    Further information acquired states the current UART speed is 1Mbit (set to 115200), and (apparently) cannot be increased.

-    No other data channels exist for Mediatek <-> STM32 communications.
+In terms of the OS for CoDirs, the intention is for a microkernel-based RTOS (real-time operating system).

+Primarily, the OS will be written in Rust.
+I anticipate some partial usage of C or Assembly.

+Primarily goals of the OS:

+- Speed.
+- Secure.
+- Fault-tolerant.
+- Software-enabled debugging.
+- Small memory footprint.

+I have also attained from Planet, details of the memory regions used on the CoDi chip and external memory.

 ## Firmware delivery